Skip to main content

 Using API

-The Update Card Session API endpoint exists where you are able to update the Order ID based.
+The Update Card Session API endpoint allows you to update the Order ID for a given card session.